bs22iu/Enso_docstest/docs/index.md

         ![Untitled](assets/img/Untitled%2026.png)

+#### Network Graph
-**Network Graph –** is a nodelink diagram with all chosen alters, in which the ego can draw lines between alters with a mouse or finger.
+A nodelink diagram with all chosen alters, in which the ego can draw lines between alters with a mouse or finger.

 - **Input alter group:** chose which alters to display
 - **Prompt:** question prompt